papicella/app-security-snyk-workshop/README.md

 ## Step 5 - Fix a Vulnerability Using Snyk's Pull Request feature

-When using the GitHub integration, and if a fix is available, Snyk can automatically upgrade the vulnerable dependency to a non-vulnerable version through a Pull Request.
+When using our Source Code Management integration such as our GitHub integration, and if a fix is available, Snyk can automatically upgrade the vulnerable dependency to a non-vulnerable version through a Pull Request.

 * Let's return to the project view page
 * Once again click on "**pom.xml**" to reveal it's vulnerabilities page, so we can fix one of our issues